 Our research activity around sarcopenia benefits from the expertise in our Neuromuscular theme, which has a track record of turning laboratory-based research into improvements in the treatments of muscle loss.

-We also hosted the inaugural International Sarcopenia Translational Research Conference in 2021, which will help to accelerate research in this area.
 We also work to turn laboratory discoveries into treatments for frailty, such as the MET-PREVENT study; a trial to examine whether metformin (a medicine used to treat type II diabetes) can prevent progression of sarcopenia or frailty.

 The term ‘multiple long-term conditions’ (MLTC) refers to the co-existence of two or more chronic conditions (physical or mental) in a person.

 There are an estimated 14 million people in England living with MLTC.
 This number is growing, in line with our ageing population making MLTC one of the biggest challenges currently facing the UK healthcare system.